Campus Improvement Plan

 G) We will apply to become a model PLC campus through Solution Tree.

-Strategy's Expected Result/Impact: increased teacher efficacy, a guaranteed and viable curriculum regardless of teacher, greater emphasis on alignment and systematic data analysis and action research
+Strategy's Expected Result/Impact: Increased teacher efficacy, a guaranteed and viable curriculum regardless of teacher, greater emphasis on alignment and systematic data analysis and action research

-Staff Responsible for Monitoring: administrators, instructional support team, teachers
+Staff Responsible for Monitoring: Administrators, instructional support team, teachers

 Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture, Lever 5: Effective Instruction